ipunkt/rancherize/app/Blueprint/README.md

 $initializer->init($fallbackConfigurable, 'written-to-environment', "value");
 $initializer->init($fallbackConfigurable, 'written-to-defaults', "value", $projectConfigurable);
 ```
-- environmentConfigurable will get and set values inside the environment to be written
-- projectConfigurable will get and set values inside the project defaults
-- fallbackConfigurable will get values from the environment.
-If it is not found there it will get them from the project
-defaults.
-Values set here will be written to the environmentConfiguration

 ### validate

 The validate method should ensure that the minimum configuration values necessary are present and if possible that the